HeatherRemacle/exchangelabops/plays/play6.md

 ### Step 4: Prioritize Bugs and New Feature Requests
 -	Defects lead to customer dissatisfaction and reduce team efficiency
-    -	Aim for a zero defect policy
+    -	Aim for a zero-defect policy
-    -	Bugs have higher priority over new feature development
+    -	Critical bugs have higher priority over new feature development
 -	Maintain a "root cause registry" of logged defects/bugs
     -	Maintain a defect backlog